huangli712/Flink/docs/src/guide/m_tetra.md

 \end{equation}
 ```

-The corresponding correction ``dw_i`` to the integration weights has an extremely simple form:
+The corresponding correction $dw_i$ to the integration weights has an extremely simple form:

 ```math
 \begin{equation}